Skip to Main Content

 • A Leader in Conservation

 The University began strategically investing in laboratories for the treatment of books, works on paper, and photographs at the Ransom Center in 1982.
-What they created was the largest research library conservation operation in the United States outside of the Library of Congress at that time.
+At that time, the conservation facilities were the largest operation in a U.S. library outside of the Library of Congress.

-The Center's 40 years of experience and leadership in conservation science, its robust team of conservators and technicians, and planned expansion of state-of-the-art facilities, position us to lead a campus conservation initiative that will address the needs of one-of-a-kind objects across campus, making UT Austin a national leader in conservation practice, materials research, and public outreach.
+The Center's 40+ years of experience and leadership in conservation, its robust team of conservators and technicians, and excellent facilities position us to lead a campus conservation initiative that addresses the needs of unique and rare objects across campus, positioning UT Austin to realize its role as the leading public university in conservation innovation and best practices.

 Contact